kkjasoncheung/farmradar-final/README.md

 The DevPost link to this project is: https://devpost.com/software/farm-radar

+The dash-int folder can be found at: https://drive.google.com/open?id=0B4JFVgFx9EOcUTRodnNpSzRUWmM

 <hr>
 #Farm Rada is a modular remote sensing system that scans agricultural and environmental data and gives real time feedback.